Do you need moving insurance?

 Basic coverage or released value protection

 Now that you understand why do you need moving insurance, let’s see your options.
-The moving company has to offer both basic and full value protect insurance.
+The moving company gives both basic and full value protect insurance.
 Released value protection is a reimbursement option that is set 60 cents per pound.
 This means that the movers will set the value of your total move by the weight.
 Therefore any damages caused by, for example, improper packing of glassware and fine china will be refunded less than a dollar per pound.
 Even though this coverage option is free and has to be in the overall cost, it might not be the best option for anyone who plans on moving expensive and breakable items.

 Full value protection

-Another coverage option that moving companies have to offer is full value protection or full replacement value.
+Another coverage option that moving companies have to offer is full value protection or the full replacement value.
 With this coverage option moving companies have 3 choices when it comes to the way of the reimbursement.
 However, important fact here is that the movers get to choose which coverage they’ll provide.

 - A moving company can choose to repair your belongings rather than to pay off for the damages.

 - A moving company can choose to replace damaged items with ones of comparable value.
-Therefore, your household items will be replaced not with brand new ones but rather with an item of a similar value.
+Therefore, your household items will be replaced not with brand new ones but rather with an item of similar value.

 - Your mover can pay off for the damages.
 Keep in mind that this option only means that they will pay off the amount the is sufficient to repair your items.
 Not buy new ones.